 James is my given name; most call me Jay.
 I grew up on Long Island and currently live in New York City, but I’ve traveled all across the US (and various parts of the world).
 After college, I spent 15 years working in technology and business operations in the sports, entertainment and media industries.
 Although I enjoyed my job, I left in 2016 to focus on my passion: telling stories and connecting people through words.
 My debut novel is ‘Watching Glass Shatter,’ a contemporary fiction family drama with elements of mystery, suspense, humor and romance.
 My second novel is Father Figure, a contemporary drama about two young women’s journeys on a college campus filled with secrets and tragedy.
-To see samples or receive news from my current and upcoming books, please subscribe with your email address at my website: https://jamesjcudney.com and you can buy the books via Amazon @ http://mybook.to/WGS and http://mybook.to/FatherFigure
+My third, fourth, and fifth novels are a new mystery series focusing on Braxton Campus.
+To see samples or receive news from my current and upcoming books, please subscribe with your email address at my website: https://jamesjcudney.com and you can buy the books via Amazon.

 What do I do outside of writing

-I’m an avid genealogist (discovered 2K family members going back about 250 years) and cook (I find it so hard to follow a recipe).
+I’m an avid genealogist (discovered ~3K family members going back about 250 years) and cook (I find it so hard to follow a recipe).
 I love to read; between Goodreads and my blog at https://thisismytruthnow.com, I have over 500 book reviews which will give you a full flavor for my voice and style.
 On my blog, I started the 365 Daily Challenge, where I post a word each day that has some meaning to me, then converse with everyone about life.
 There is humor, tears, love, friendship, advice and bloopers.
 Lots of bloopers where I poke fun at myself all the time.
-Even my dog had a weekly segment called “Ryder’s Rants” where he complained about me.
 All these things make up who I am; none of them are very fancy or magnanimous, but they are real and show how I live every day.

-Everything doubles as something else when you live in NYC.
+And oh yeah, everything doubles as something else when you live in NYC.
 For me, it’s the dining room, my favorite space in the apartment, where more than just my cooking is on display!
 As I look out the windows onto a 12th floor terrace, various parts of nature (trees, bushes, flowers, bugs & animals) inspire me to write.
-Ryder, my 10-year old shiba inu, usually lays on my feet, growling when I shift positions too many times or when I forget to share my food!
+Ryder, my 10-year old shiba inu, usually slept on my feet, growling when I shifted positions too many times or when I forget to share my food!
 Although he’s only 20 pounds, he’s quite strong and pushy.
-But how else can you pen the best story possible without these things by your side?
+Unfortunately, he passed away in 2018.
+After six months, I was ready to bring another dog into my life… hence the arrival of Baxter, another shiba inu.
+He’s still quite young and testing his boundaries, but he’s got a personality like no other I’ve met.
+I am grateful, as how else can you pen the best story possible without these pups by your side?

 My many different looks…